By Justin Pritchard, CFP®

 If things look great and you’re on track to meet your goals, congratulations!
 Revisit your plan periodically to verify that all is well and to reevaluate your assumptions as the world changes.
 As you near retirement, an annual review is probably wise.
 If retirement is 15 or more years away, you can probably check in on your plan every few years.

 If you’re coming up short, don’t lose hope.
 Several strategies can help improve your chances of success.
 It doesn’t take much imagination to see which numbers need to change (retirement age, the amount you save each year, etc.), but simply updating one or two values on a retirement calculator can be depressing.
-By combining several strategies, you can take less-drastic measures to improve your situation, and we’ll describe that approach another time.
+By combining several strategies, you can take less-drastic measures to improve your situation, and retiring with $500,000 (or even less) may be feasible.
+We’ll describe those solutions in another article.